byf-NaiHe/Sentiment-Analysis-on-Movie-Reviews/data/README.md

 - **train.tsv.zip**: Contains phrases and their associated sentiment labels.
 - **test.tsv.zip**: Contains only phrases; you must assign a sentiment label to each phrase.
+- **sampleSubmission.csv** : Provides a example submitted on Kaggle

 ### File Contents